necro-nemesis/Daedalus-SNAppCrafter/README.md

 ## Support us

-SNApp-PI-HOST is free software, but powered by your support.
+SNApp-HOST is free software, but powered by your support.
 If you find it beneficial or wish to contribute to inspire ongoing development your donations of any amount; be they even symbolic, are a show of approval and are greatly appreciated.

 Loki Donation Address:
 ```sh